We have just been delivered the biggest pile of manure.

 So in essence, what is the Senate bill will become the House bill.

-Then that bill goes over to the Senate and the reconciliation process where only 51 votes per amendment, per ad, whatever, are necessary to pass it.
+Then that bill goes over to the Senate and the reconciliation process where only 51 votes per amendment, per ad, whatever, are necessary to pass it in a clear violation of Senate rules.

-I'm Long here in this segment.
+I'm long here in this segment.

 I have to take a break.